 - Astigmatism: The cornea of the eye is irregularly shaped.
 Because of this, the image formed in the eye is blurry.

 The cornea is the clear outer eye layer that lies above the iris (colored part of the eye).
-The cornea focuses the light falling on the eye to the lens that lies inside the eye.
+The cornea focuses the light falling on the eye on the lens that lies inside the eye.
 LASIK procedures involve manipulating and reshaping the cornea so that the image formed by the lens falls exactly on the retina (part of the eye that generates vision signals and sends them to the brain).
 This eliminates the need for specs or contact lenses.

 Does LASIK surgery have any disadvantages?
+6 Potential disadvantages

 LASIK surgery is a minor procedure done on an outpatient basis.
-The following are the potential disadvantages of LASIK:
+The following are the six potential disadvantages of LASIK:

 - Dry eyes: This is one of the common problems after the procedure.
 It may persist for about 6 months after the surgery.